-This is one of the biggest myths about making a Will – that it’s too time consuming and too expensive.
+When people are considering making a Will, one of the biggest biggest myths is that it’s too time consuming and too expensive.
 While meeting with lawers in person can be costly, this is not the only way to make a Will.

 The cheapest, quickest option is to use a DIY Will kit – however we strongly advise against these as they carry a degree of risk.
 And there is a very high chance mistakes can be made.